martinthomson/http-encryption/draft-thomson-http-encryption.md

 Valid records always contain at least one byte of padding and a 16 octet authentication tag.

-Each record contains between 1 and 256 octets of padding, inserted into a record before the enciphered content.
-Padding consists of a length byte, followed that number of zero-valued octets.
-A receiver MUST fail to decrypt if any padding octet other than the first is non-zero, or a record has more padding than the record size can accommodate.
+Each record contains between 2 and 65537 octets of padding, inserted into a record before the enciphered content.
+Padding consists of a two octet unsigned integer in network byte order, followed that number of zero-valued octets.
+A receiver MUST fail to decrypt if any padding octet other than the first two are non-zero, or a record has more padding than the record size can accommodate.

 The nonce for each record is a 96-bit value constructed from the record sequence number and the input keying material.
 Nonce derivation is covered in {{nonce}}.